drajer-health/eCRNow/README.md

 File: src/main/resources/application.properties

 Change the database user name, password to reflect the database that was created in step 2 above.

 Change the ERSD File location to reflect where to find the ersd file that contains the trigger code definitions.

+Chnage the logfile location to reflect where you want to log the data.

 **Frontend:**